-The Authority has been required to pay stipulated penalties under the 2006 Drinking Water Settlement Agreement related to compliance issues in respect of primary standards (and mostly related to DBPs), which amounted to approximately \$14,500 per quarter.
+The Authority has been required to pay stipulated penalties under the 2006 Drinking Water Settlement Agreement related to compliance issues in respect of primary standards (and mostly related to DBPs), which amounted to approximately \$31,000 during fiscal year 2021.
 The Authority has also been required to pay stipulated penalties because of certain missing or late deliverables, remedial measures and mitigation measures.